nikshitramesh/Word-Utility/README.md

 ## Features

-- Do play with a text-based game and also review it
+- Play with your own text and also review your experience
 - Displays comments in real-time
-- Enable Dark Mode and switch easily between Light and Dark Mode
+- Enabled Dark Mode and switch easily between Light and Dark Mode

 ## Getting Started

-> **Prerequisite:** Make sure MERN Stack is set up on your local PC.
+> **Prerequisite:** Make sure MERN Stack is set up on your local PC properly.

 ### 1. Clone the repository